nearst/laconia/packages/laconia-invoke/README.md

 ## Install

 ```
-npm install --save laconia-invoke
+npm install --save @laconia/invoke
 ```

 ## Convention over configuration

 One of the philosophy of Laconia is convention over configuration.
-You can use `laconia-invoke` by simply setting environment variables and the creation of `invoke` function will be done automagically and injected to your `LaconiaContext`.
+You can use `@laconia/invoke` by simply setting environment variables and the creation of `invoke` function will be done automagically and injected to your `LaconiaContext`.